What Does a Freelance Copywriter Do All Day?

 After dragging myself back to the office, I fluff my pillows and get to it.
 Next on the list is an 800-word article about anaerobic digestion.
 It turns out that anaerobic digestion – turning organic waste into energy – is quite interesting, so I happily immerse myself in sewage for the next couple of hours.

 The final job of the day is to rewrite a web page for a startup automated payments provider that’s just about to go live.
 I write that up ready for proofing tomorrow, slip on my paint-covered shorts and go for a jog.
-I listen to BBC True Crime’s Finding Kevin Parle as I stagger around the countryside.
+I listen to the BBC true crime podcast, Finding Kevin Parle, as I stagger around the countryside.
 I’m on episode 21 and they still haven’t found him.
 I can’t help wondering whether they ever will.
+(2025 update – they don’t!)

 The end